Teófilo Cubillas: Porto

-Cubilla arrived at Porto wearing the number 10 shirt and enjoying his best years as a player.
-Despite not winning the league, he won the captain's armband, becoming the true idol, top scorer and captain of Porto.
+Cubilla arrived at Porto wearing the number 10 shirt.
+Despite not winning the league, he won the captain's armband, becoming the top scorer of Porto.
 He scored 66 goals in 110 games, won the Taça de Portugal and two league runner-up finishes.

 Cubillas is considered the best foreign player to have played for FC Porto.
 Nene himself remembers that "He was the highest paid player in the country, even ahead of Eusébio, a legend of Benfica and world football."